MaaniBeigy/DescObs/README.md

 ## Background
 There are lots of R packages with statistical functions of particular use cases.
-Despite the growing body of these packages and repositories which have been quite useful for scientists, the redundancy and multiplicity of these packages make it sometimes very difficult to choose between them.
+Despite the growing body of these packages and repositories which have been quite useful for scientists, the redundancy and multiplicity of them make it sometimes very difficult to choose between them.
+For instance, various confidence intervals for a dispersion measure like coefficient of variation or coefficient of quartile variation (cqv) is not achievable by a **single function**.
 Morover, adding methods and features to those functions are not feasible due to noncompliance of some packages with the well-known conventions of *functional and/or OO programming*.

 ## Aims
 The authors' intention is to create a toolbox to facilitate the use of various